cisco/mindmeld/source/userguide/active_learning.rst

     :align: center
     :name: query_selection_flow

-We get two sets of data inputs for the query selection step, application (train and test) data and user logs.
+Two sets of data inputs are needed for the query selection step, application (train and test) data and user logs.
 The user logs can either be additionally annotated log files within the MindMeld application hierarchy (see ``labeled_logs_pattern`` in config) or an external text file consisting of log queries (``unlabeled_logs_path``).
-After processing the data through the active learning data loader, we obtain the train data and log data.
+After processing the data through the active learning data loader, the train data and log data are obtained.
 Additionally, ``log_usage_pct`` is a configuration setting that can be used to determine what amount of the user logs should be considered for selection.
-By default we consider all of it.
+By default all log data is considered available for selection.

-At this point, we train our MindMeld NLP model once using the train data.
+At this point, the MindMeld NLP model is trained once using the train data.
 This model is then used to infer predictions on the log data and generate classifier probability distributions for all queries.
 Note that the classification model used at this step is the ``tuning_level`` determined to be the best performing one at the tuning step.

 The probability distributions for log queries are then passed to the optimized sampling strategy decided at the tuning step.
 This sampling strategy then ranks and picks the most informative queries from the logs to complete the query selection process.
 The number of selected queries is determined through the ``batch_size`` flag or configuration parameter (default 100).